-We seal off a completely filled section of the landfill with another complex system of layers, in an effort to make it water-tight.
-In some places, grass is planted on to prevent erosion, and is mowed it to keep the growth of trees and bushes from occurring (roots could potentially damage the capping system).
-In other places, synthetic grass is now being used to minimize the maintenance required and the possibility of erosion entering the waterways.
+We seal off a completely filled section of the landfill with another complex system of layers, in an effort to make it water tight.
+In a traditional landfill cap system, soils are placed on top of the liner and grass is planted to prevent erosion.
+The grass is mowed regularly to prevent the growth of large vegetation whose roots could potentially damage the capping system and to maintain access to gas collection wells for monitoring.
+In a ClosureTurfTM cap system, synthetic grass is used on top of the liner.
+This type of cap system minimizes the maintenance and cost required with a traditional cap.
 When compared to the construction and maintenance of the traditional cap, ClosureTurfTM reduces the carbon footprint by 75%.
-Using the alternate cap provides an additional 2.5 feet of airspace, extending the life of the landfill.
-It prevents erosion and makes for cleaner stormwater runoff in our retention ponds-this means less pond dredging is required, which means lower maintenance costs and less disturbance of the pond habitat.
+Using this alternate cap system also provides an additional 2.5 feet of airspace, extending the life of the landfill.
+Additionally, it prevents erosion and makes for cleaner stormwater runoff in our retention ponds-this means less pond dredging is required, which means lower maintenance costs and less disturbance of the pond habitat.
 It prevents animals from digging into the cap and possibly damaging it.
-We have plenty of wild area surrounding the landfill, and we will continue to focus on habitat improvements in those natural areas.
 Finally, it creates the ideal foundation for adding a solar cap in the future, something we are still pursuing.